MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 However, some people argue that [minting new Media Types should be avoided][].

-Let's see an example from the JSON Schema documentation:
+Let's see an example from the JSON Schema (the language used to describe schemas in OpenAPI) documentation:

 ```json
 {